 Almost good news

-“On the 22nd of July 2013, after things had been progressively getting worse, and in the weeks running up to it, no amount of painkillers (ibuprofen, paracetamol, aspirin, codeine, tramadol) were giving me relief, things took a turn for the worse.
+“On 22 July 2013, after things had been progressively getting worse, and in the weeks running up to it, no amount of painkillers (ibuprofen, paracetamol, aspirin, codeine, tramadol) were giving me relief, things took a turn for the worse.
 I had just temporarily moved back in with my mum the week before this, and thank goodness I had.
 If I hadn’t, I wouldn’t be here.
-I owe my mum my life – she knew straight away."
+I owe my mum my life – she knew straight away.

 Giving back to Meningitis Now